wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Bearass:** Again, if we could just stick to the tour.
 I'm going to ask you to switch off your torches, and we'll see just how dark it is down here.

-**Dorothy:** Oh Ken, I don't think I like the idea of being down her in the dark.
+**Dorothy:** Oh Ken, I don't think I like the idea of being down here in the dark.

 **Ken:** Oh get a grip woman, nothing's going to happen, and even if it did, these nice people would warn us, wouldn't you?
 Wouldn't you?
 You see there's nothing to worry about at all.